Greenwich Healthier Communities Fund

 To apply for a strand, click on the strand heading in the table above.
 Please note, you can only have one live grant on the Fund at a time.

-Accessibility support: If you need specific assistance to enable you to apply for funding, we have an Accessibility Pot of up to £20,000 that can support you to apply for the Greenwich Healthier Communities Fund.
+Accessibility support: If you need specific assistance to enable you to apply for funding, that is not available via Groundwork or the Royal Borough of Greenwich council, we have an Accessibility Pot of up to £20,000 that can support you to apply for the Greenwich Healthier Communities Fund.
 Our Accessibility Pot can cover up to £2,000 per applicant for specific assistance required to help you complete the application form.
-Please contact us if you need more information about this support available: GreenwichHealthierCommunities@Groundwork.org.uk or on 0207 239 1286 or 07525 703 358.
+You must submit your Accessibility pot request before applying to any strand of the Greenwich Healthier Communities Fund.
+Apply via the link on the strand webpage.

 Get involved